-Cotabato Light has its own generation facility and is required under the EPIRA to obtain a COC.
+Cotabato Light has its own generation facilities and is required under the EPIRA to obtain a COC.
 Davao Light's generation facility was decommissioned last November 26, 2018.

-The Generation Companies and Cotabato Light, a Distribution Utility, possess COCs for their power generation plants, details of which are enumerated in the attached Annex "G".
+The Generation Companies and Cotabato Light, a Distribution Utility, possess COCs for their power generation plants, details of which are enumerated in the attached Annex "B".

 AboitizPower, its Subsidiaries, and Affiliates are in various stages of development of several projects.
-Some of these projects have been awarded Renewable Energy Service Contracts by the DOE.
+Some of these projects have been awarded renewable energy service contracts by DOE.